Care & Treatment

 A physiotherapist can show you how to pump your ankles and calves and clench your fists and forearms before moving from a lying or sitting to a standing position.
 This will encourage blood flow to your heart and upper body.
 Moving slowly and keeping your head elevated when lying down are all simple ways to avoid a sudden drop in blood pressure after a change in position.

-- fludrocortisone - a drug that increases the amount of blood in your body.
+- fludrocortisone increases the amount of blood in your body.

-- midodrine - this drug can raise blood pressure while you are standing up.
+- midodrine can raise blood pressure while you are standing up.

 - pyridostigmine, nonsteroidal anti-inflammatory drugs (NSAIDs), and caffeine may also help, though each of these medications run the risk of undesirable side effects.